ansible-collections/netapp.ontap/README.md

 ## 21.16.0

 ### Bug Fixes
+  - na_ontap_igroup - `force_remove_initiator` option was ignored when removing initiators from existing igroup.
   - na_ontap_volume: report error when attempting to change the nas_application tiering control from disalllowed to required, or reciprocally.

 ## 21.15.1